-While the comparators in the E1910 and AALL1731 trials were deemed to be acceptable by the clinical experts consulted for this review, blinatumomab is already publicly reimbursed for patients who are MRD-positive (per PC0204 CDA-AMC reimbursement review).
-No direct or indirect evidence was provided assessing the comparative efficacy of blinatumomab for the currently funded versus the currently being reviewed indication.
-The clinical experts consulted for this review indicated that for MRD-positive patients it is expected that blinatumomab per currently funded and currently being reviewed indications would have a similar efficacy.
-According to the clinicians consulted for this review, clinicians would likely prefer prescribing blinatumomab per the current review due to the ability to incorporate blinatumomab with chemotherapy and no requirement for having to complete 3 intensive chemotherapy blocks.
-In addition, clinical experts consulted for this review noted that the current review of blinatumomab adds value for patients who have lower levels of MRD (MRD of 0.01% to less than 0.1%; an estimated 5-10% of patients as per clinical experts), who are excluded from the currently funded blinatumomab indication.
-On the other hand, in situations where pediatric patients cannot tolerate additional cycles of consolidation chemotherapy, blinatumomab per the currently funded indication allows for receipt of multiple cycles of blinatumomab to manage the leukemia without requiring alternating treatment with consolidation chemotherapy.
+Although the comparators in the E1910 and AALL1731 trials were deemed to be acceptable by the clinical experts consulted for this review, blinatumomab is already publicly reimbursed for patients who are MRD-positive (per PC0204 CADTH Reimbursement Review).
+No direct or indirect evidence was provided assessing the comparative efficacy of blinatumomab between the currently funded indication and the indication under review.
+The clinical experts consulted for this review indicated that, for patients with MRD positivity, it is expected that blinatumomab has similar efficacy per the currently funded indication and the indication under review.
+According to the clinicians consulted for this review, clinicians would likely prefer prescribing blinatumomab per the current review because it can be combined with chemotherapy and does not require completion of 3 intensive chemotherapy blocks.
+In addition, the clinical experts consulted for this review noted that the current review of blinatumomab adds value for patients who have lower levels of MRD (MRD of 0.01% to < 0.1%; an estimated 5% to 10% of patients as per the clinical experts) and who are excluded from the currently funded blinatumomab indication.
+However, in situations in which pediatric patients cannot tolerate additional cycles of consolidation chemotherapy, blinatumomab per the current funded indication allows for multiple treatment cycles of blinatumomab to manage leukemia without requiring alternating treatment with consolidation chemotherapy.
 According to the clinical experts, the choice between both blinatumomab indications should be left to the treating clinician and the patient.